Motorsports

 Basic techniques are put to the test!

-These sections can be cleared using basic techniques.
-Therefore, experienced Riders may have an advantage.
-The more solidly a Rider has mastered fundamental skills, the better they can demonstrate their abilities.
+The more thoroughly the riders have mastered fundamental skills, the better they can fully demonstrate their abilities.

 Basic techniques are put to the test!